samcogan-demo/github-app-demo/README.md

 1. Go to your repository page
 2. Click on **Packages** (on the right sidebar)
-3. You'll see your published package with the repository name
+3. You'll see your published package: `@owner/repo-name`

-**Note:** The package is published using the repository URL (`https://npm.pkg.github.com/OWNER`) and is linked to the repository, not scoped with `@`.
+The package will be automatically linked to the repository.

 ## 🔐 Why GitHub Apps?